 - White Blood Count (WBC): The number of white blood cells.
 High WBC can be a sign of infection.
 WBC is also increased in certain types of leukemia.
 Low white counts can be a sign of bone marrow diseases or an enlarged spleen.

 - Red Blood Cells (RBC): This helps diagnose the cause of anemia.
-Low values suggest iron deficiency, high values suggest either deficiency of B12 or Folate, ineffective production in the bone marrow, or recent blood loss with replacement by newer (and larger) cells from the bone marrow.
+Low values suggest iron deficiency and high values suggest either deficiency of B12 or Folate, ineffective production in the bone marrow, or recent blood loss with replacement by newer (and larger) cells from the bone marrow.

 - Hemoglobin (Hgb): The amount of oxygen-carrying protein contained within the red blood cells.
 Low Hgb or Hct suggests anemia.
 Anemia can be due to nutritional deficiencies, blood loss, destruction of blood cells internally, or failure to produce blood in the bone marrow.
 High Hgb can occur due to lung disease, living at high altitudes, or excessive bone marrow production of blood cells.